erikvandeursen/ah-assessment/README.md

  - Both files make use of a pom.json file (page object model) separating script logic and page objects for reusability between scripts and easier maintenance.

 ## Linting
-An .eslintrc file is included for JS linting and can be extended witn rules if needed
+An .eslintrc file is included for JS linting and can be extended with rules if needed